galaxyproject/training-material/topics/metagenomics/tutorials/diversity/tutorial.md

 >
 > > <solution-title></solution-title>
 > >
-> > 1. xxx
+> > 1.
+The output file gives you a table comparing sample 0 and 1, respectively.
+Consequently, comparing 0 to 0 and 1 to 1 results in a dissimilarity of 0, as those are exactly the same.
+Comparing sample 0 to sample 1 shows a Bray-Curtis dissimilarity of 0.701.
 > > 2.
 The Bray-Curtis dissimilarity  measures the dissimiliraty of two samples.
 Consequently, an output of 0 represents two samples that are exactly the same, while an output of 1 means they are maximally divergent.
-In our case, xxx
+In our case, a Bray-Curtis dissimilarity of 0.7 suggests that there is a substantial difference in the species composition or abundances between the two communities being compared.
+The higher the dissimilarity value, the greater the difference in species composition or abundances.
 > {: .solution}
 >
 {: .question}